Degrees and Certifications:

 30% for formative quizzes, rough-drafts of writing, and projects

 45% Summative tests and essays

-30% Formative quizzes, rough-drafts or writing, and projects
+30% Formative quizzes, rough-drafts, Common Interim Assessments, and projects

 20% Practice classwork and homework

-Test retakes will only be allowed until parent Conference mid-October for a maximum of 70%, C-.
+Test corrections will only be allowed until Parent Conferences in mid-October for a maximum of 70%, C-.
 We spend much time in-class learning and reviewing the information.
 Studying at home is still necessary.

 Absences: If absent and possible, a student should go to my website to see what we covered in class and any homework due.
 If they're able to work, they can.
 Otherwise, they'll be given 2 days per day absent to finish and turn in the assignments; however, the student is still responsible for current work and due dates.
 Check the homework daily by visiting my web page listed above.
 Otherwise, late work is generally not accepted; The exception is the occasional family emergency that would prevent work from getting done on time.
 In these rare situations, a student must have a note from a parent/guardian in order to have an extra day.